-- (1) Represents the dollar amount of restricted stock grants recognized for financial statement reporting purposes for the fiscal year ended December 31, 2008 in accordance with Financial Accounting Standards Board Statement of Financial Accounting Standards No. 123 (revised 2004), Share-Based Payment ("SFAS 123R").
-Grant date fair value is based on the closing price of the Company's common stock on the date of grant. - (2) Amounts reflect the dollar amount recognized for financial statement reporting purposes for the fiscal years ended December 31, 2008, 2007 and 2006, respectively, of the grant date fair value of stock options granted in those years in accordance with SFAS 123R.
-Grant date fair value is based on the Binary Option Pricing Model (American, call option) pricing model for use in valuing stock options.
-Assumptions used in the calculation of these amounts are shown in Note 10, Equity Incentive Plan Stock Options, to our audited consolidated financial statements included in our 2008 Annual Report on Form 10-K, filed with the SEC on March 16, 2009 (File No. 814-00735); Note 10, Stock Options, to our audited consolidated financial statements included in our 2007 Annual Report on Form 10-K, filed with the SEC on March 14, 2008 (File No. 814-00735); and Note 9, Stock Options, to our audited consolidated financial statements included in our 2006 Annual Report on Form 10-K, filed with the SEC on March 29, 2007 (File No. 814-00735). - (3) Annual performance-based cash bonus.
-As described in "- Compensation Discussion and Analysis Compensation Components Annual Bonus" above, the annual bonuses of the executive officers named in the Summary Compensation Table are derived based on the performance of the Company and the individual executive relative to pre-established objectives for the fiscal year.
-The threshold, target and/or maximum amounts for the fiscal year 2008 bonus opportunity of each executive officer named in the Summary Compensation Table are reported in the Grants of Plan-Based Awards in Fiscal Year 2008 table below. - (4) Represents actual cash salaries paid during 2008. - (5) Mr. Pearson's base salary was raised from \$350,000 to \$400,000 effective July 1, 2008.
+Represents the grant date fair market value of restricted stock grants in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification - Compensation - Stock Compensation (Topic 718) (January 2010) ("ASC 718").
+Grant date fair value is based on the closing price of the Company's common stock on the date of grant.

+- (2) Amounts reflect the grant date fair value of stock options granted in those years in accordance with ASC 718.
+Grant date fair value is based on a Binary Option Pricing Model (American, call option) for use in valuing stock options.
+Assumptions used in the calculation of these amounts are shown in Note 11, "Equity Incentive Plan Stock Options," to our audited financial statements included in our 2009 Annual Report on Form 10-K, filed with the SEC on May 28, 2010 (File No. 814-00735); Note 10, "Equity Incentive Plan Stock Options," to our audited financial statements included in our 2008 Annual Report on Form 10-K, filed with the SEC on May 2008 Annual Report on Form 10-K, filed with the SEC on March 16, 2009 (File No. 814-00735); and Note 10, "Stock Options," to our audited financial statements included in our 2007 Annual Report on Form 10-K, filed with the SEC on March 14, 2008 (File No. 814-00735). - (3) Annual performance-based cash bonus.
+As described in "- Compensation Discussion and Analysis Compensation Components - Annual Bonus" above, the annual bonuses of the executive officers named in the Summary Compensation Table are derived based on the performance of the Company and the individual executive relative to pre-established objectives for the year.
+The threshold, target and/or maximum amounts for the year 2009 bonus opportunity of each executive officer named in the Summary Compensation Table are reported in the Grants of Plan-Based Awards in Year 2009 table below.

+(4) Represents actual cash salaries paid during 2009.